huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/tools-and-navigation/deployment-preview.md

 # Deployment preview
 **User**: Super Admin, Huma Support, Account Manager, Organisation Owner, Organisation Editor

-The Huma Admin Portal is the place where individual Organisations and Deployments are configured and managed.
-Once a new Deployment has been created, you can preview it before you start inviting patients and clinicians to check you have your configuration set up right.
 This can be done both for the Huma App and the Clinician Portal.
 ## How it works
 ### Previewing the Huma App​